Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Introduction

 Therefore, in view of the series notation in \eqref{series, notation}, we may express $\phi_x(\lambda) = \sum_{n=0}^\infty x_n \lambda^n=\Phi_x(\lambda)$.
 That is, the generating function for tensors over $\R^1$ into 1-dimensional unitary matrix algebra agrees with the classical notation in \eqref{gen fn for real seq} for sequences.
 This also explains why we need to consider \emph{complex} series for \eqref{gen fn for real seq}. \end{example}

 Observe the structural resemblance of the integrand of the development in \eqref{dev, def} with the canonical extension in \eqref{tilde M, def} of the generating function.
-Indeed, we have the following result. \begin{proposition} The development and signature of a BV-path $\gamma:[0,T]\to\R^d$ are related by the following: for any $k=1,2,3,\ldots$ and $M \in \lin\left(\R^d; \su(k)\right)$, it holds that
+Indeed, we have the following result, in which $\su(k)$ can be replaced by any finite-dimensional Lie algebra. \begin{proposition} Let $1 \leq p < 2$.
+The development and signature of a finite $p$-variation path $\gamma:[0,T]\to\R^d$ satisfies